MrZablah/SyncPosterProcess/README.md

 renamer:
   run: true # If false, it will skip this step
   # Options are 'true' or 'false'
-  dry_run: true # dry_run can be true or false, if true it will not actually rename anything
+  dry_run: true # dry_run can be true or false, if true, it will not rename anything
   asset_folders: false
   # Options are 'copy' or 'move'
   action_type: copy